 Catch a Glimpse of Spruce Tree House

 Spruce Tree House is the best-preserved cliff dwelling in Mesa Verde.
 Sadly, rock falls forced the dwelling to close to visitors.
-You can catch a good view from an overlook near the Chapin Mesa Archeological Museum.
+You can catch a good view from an overlook near the Chapin Mesa Archaeological Museum.

 Earn a Junior Ranger Badge